saidake/simi-sandbox/README.md

 ## Docker Desktop (Windows)
 [Back to Top](#table-of-contents)
 Prerequisites:
-   1. Open a Command Prompt with administrative privileges.
+   1. Open a Command Prompt with administrative privileges and navigate to the project root directory.

 Commands:
 * `call scripts\docker\install.bat`